-Battle of the Atlantic: It was a quiet week to end March in the endless Battle of the Atlantic: only one British ship, the SS Daghestan of 5,742 tons, was lost.
-For the entire month of March 1940, losses were:
+Battle of the Atlantic: It was a quiet week to end March 1940 in the endless Battle of the Atlantic, with only one British ship, the SS Daghestan of 5,742 tons, lost.
+For the entire month of March 1940, losses are:

 - 107,009 tons

 In one of those odd incidents that happen in the real world but not in war games, Oberleutnant zur See Hans-Wilhelm Behrens somehow falls overboard from U-43 and drowns.

 Convoy OA 120G departs from Scotland, and Convoy OB 120 departs from Liverpool, while Convoy HX 31 departs from Halifax.

 European Air Operations: Luftwaffe planes attack the Shetlands and the Orkneys, but drop no bombs.
 A Spitfire from Coastal Command patrolling the east coast of Suffolk damages a Dornier Do 17, which limps home.
 A Belgian fishing trawler fired upon a German bomber.

 There also are interventions by Allied fighters over France.
 Hurricane fighters chase off a Dornier Do 17 at maximum altitude, 19,000 feet.